Criminal Justice Faculty

 Dr. Melissa Jarrell

-Dr. Jarrell is currently an Associate Professor of Criminal Justice and faculty advisor for the Criminal Justice Association.
+Dr. Jarrell is currently an Associate Professor of Criminal Justice and the MPA Coordinator.
 She earned a B.A. in Anthropology from Eckerd College and an M.A. and Ph.D. in Criminology from the University of South Florida.
-Dr. Jarrell teaches Introduction to Criminal Justice, Criminology, White Collar Crime, Research Methods, Issues in Corrections, and Sports and Crime.
-Her research interests include environmental justice, corporate crime, crime and the media, and criminal justice education.
-Dr. Jarrell is the author of Environmental Crime and the Media: News Coverage of Petroleum Refining Industry Violations.
-She works with the local community activists to address issues of poverty, pollution, and injustice.
+Her research interests include green criminology, environmental justice, white collar/corporate crime, and she has published in Crime, Law and Social Change, Environmental Politics, and Environmental Justice.
+She works with the local communities to address issues of poverty, pollution, and injustice.

 Dr. Dorothy McClellan